- Grand Palace, Bangkok

 Day 5 Chiang Mai

-This evening, head out for a Kantake dinner show, which showcases the northern Thailand Lanna culture, through traditional music and dance, with dinner and a complimentary drink to toast your holiday.
+This evening, head out for a Kantake dinner show, which showcases the northern Thailand Lanna culture, through traditional music and dance, with a traditional Thai dinner and a complimentary drink to toast your holiday.
 B, L, D

 Day 6 Chiang Mai